ORNL/DataFed/doc_source/source/user/python/high_level_guide.rst

 Collections
 -----------
-Collections are a great tool to organize Data Records and other Collections within DataFed.
+Collections are a great tool for organizing Data Records and other Collections within DataFed.
 Besides organization, they have other benefits such as facilitating the download of vast numbers of Data Records they may contain, regardless of where (DataFed data repositories, various projects, etc.) the individual Data Records are physically located.